webplatform/docs/tutorials/websockets_basics/index.md

  connection.send(file);
 </pre>

-Equally the server might send us messages at any time.
-When this happens the <code>onmessage</code> callback fires.
+Similarly, the server might send us messages at any time.
+When this happens, the <code>onmessage</code> callback fires.
 The callback receives an event object and the actual message is accessible via the <code>data</code> property.

 WebSocket can also receive binary messages in the latest spec.
 Binary frames can be received in <code>Blob</code> or <code>ArrayBuffer</code> format.
 To specify the format of the received binary, set the <code>binaryType</code> property of the WebSocket object to either <code>'blob'</code> or <code>'arraybuffer'</code>.
 The default format is <code>'blob'</code>.
 (You don't have to align the <code>binaryType</code> param on sending.)